ValenQiu/AfrrBot/CAD/README.md

-All CAD files here are using #SolidWorks 2021#
+All CAD files here are using 'SolidWorks 2021'